jordanpartridge/bike-api/README.md

 (Add guidelines for contributing to the project, if applicable)

 ## License
-(Specify the license under which this project is released)
+(Specify the license under which this project is released)2